ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Thursday Night</h3>A chance of showers and thunderstorms between 7pm and 11pm, then showers and thunderstorms between 11pm and 4am.
-Mostly cloudy,
+Mostly cloudy.
-         with a low around 70.
+         Low around 70, with temperatures rising to around 72 overnight.
 West wind 6 to 16 mph, with gusts as high as 28 mph.
 Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">